Kaskey Park Rental Agreement

 - By indicating on this form that “alcohol will be served”, the event coordinator and the business administrator take full responsibility for alcohol use at their event.
 In the case of a violation of the University alcohol policy, and/or State Law, The Biology Department will not be responsible for any resulting penalties, fines, etc.

-- You can get in touch with Kaskey Park staff about reservation questions at email@example.com
+- Kaskey Park staff can be reached at firstname.lastname@example.org